Contracting Closes at 11:59pm Friday, May 1st.

-Mid-Contract Cancellation
+Early Cancellation

-• assignment to a University-sponsored internship or other program which requires living outside of Milwaukee County; or
+• assignment to a University-sponsored internship or other program which requires living outside of Milwaukee County;

-• withdrawal, transfer or being dismissed by the University.
+• withdrawal, transfer or being dismissed by the University

 Financial Difficulty

-Lack of funds alone is not an acceptable basis for standard cancellation of your contract.
+Lack of funds alone is not an acceptable basis for Standard Cancellation of your Contract.
 Financial aid is available to those who qualify.
 You may still be eligible for Financial Aid even if there is no “need.”
-Standard cancellations for financial reasons may only be considered when you have experienced a significant change in your financial situation since the start of your contract (that is not otherwise rectified).
-Finances for the academic year should be considered prior to enrollment to the University and signing your University Housing contract.
+Standard Cancellations for financial reasons may only be considered when you have experienced a significant change in your financial situation since the start of your contract (that is not otherwise rectified).
+Finances for the academic year should be considered prior to enrollment to the University and signing your University Housing Contract.
 Late notices or inadequate notice from the Financial Aid Office are not grounds for approved cancellation.
 In review of cancellation requests for financial reasons, University Housing relies on the expertise of the Financial Aid Office to determine if you have a sufficient financial aid package to attend UWM.

 Unhappiness with Residence Hall Life

 Residence hall living is a new experience for most students and requires a certain amount of adjustment.
 If you have made a concerted effort to adjust to the residence hall environment and are still unhappy, a community change, such as a room/floor change, or a roommate or suite mate change is generally an effective remedy.
-If you continue to be unhappy, the Residence Life Coordinators are available to work with you on an individual basis to find a solution.
-This involves and requires your active participation.
+If you continue to be unhappy, Residence Life Coordinators are available to work with you on an individual basis to find a solution.
+This requires your active participation.

 Course Modality